University of Illinois at Urbana-Champaign

 Email: rak6@illinois.edu

 Wuchen was in the UIUC ZJU 3+2 program.
 He spent 3 years in Zhejiang University and 2 years at UIUC, receiving his B.S. in ZJU and M.S. in UIUC.
 He received his Ph.D. in Mechanical Science and Engineering in 2023, conducting seminal work in the ETRL on dynamic phase change materials and low-GWP refrigerant pool boiling.
 In October 2023, he joined Zipline in California as a thermal system engineer.
+In 2024, he moved position to Tesla Dojo as a electronics cooling engineer.
+In Fall of 2025, he moved from Dojo back to Tesla to be a Senior Thermal Engineer in Fremont, CA, USA.

 Email: wuchenf97@outlook.com

 Junyoung received his B.S. in Mechanical Engineering from Yonsei University in 2017.
 He received his PhD in Mechanical Science and Engineering from UIUC in 2023 doing work in the ETRL on the design and development of durable lubricant-infused surfaces for water-shedding applications.
 In September 2023, he started his career as a Research Scientist at Teledyne Scientific & Imaging in Thousand Oaks, California.
+In fall of 2025, he moved to Anduril Industries as a Thermal Engineer in Costa Mesa, CA, USA.

 Email: jl59@illinois.edu